 Take inventory of your tablecloth collection.
-Pay particular attention to the ones that get a lot of use, and accept (finally) that that wine stain is never going away.
-Get rid of or donate tablecloths that you no longer use, and buy yourself a brand-new one for Christmas dinner.
+Pay particular attention to the ones that get a lot of use, and accept (finally) that the wine stain is never going away.
+Get rid of or donate tablecloths that you no longer use, and consider buying a new one for Christmas dinner.

-It will soon be time to trim the tree!
-As you bring the ornaments out of storage, go through them and pull out the broken ones that can't be fixed.
-Yes, it’s tough to throw away ornaments that bring back happy memories, but if they can’t be fixed, you’re just holding on to garbage.
-Even if you don't celebrate Christmas, now's a good time to go through other seasonal decor and get rid of anything that’s broken or dingy, or that you just don't like anymore.
+It’s tough to throw away ornaments that bring back happy memories, so consider upcycling the fragments into playful wall art.
+Even if you don't celebrate Christmas, now's a good time to go through other seasonal decor and get rid of anything that’s damaged or dingy, or that you just don't like or use anymore.

 Mismatched Food Containers

-Over the holidays, you'll want to send your guests home toting containers of delicious leftovers.
+Over the holidays, you may want to send guests home toting containers of delicious leftovers.
 Take control of your food storage containers now to avoid the frantic, last-minute scramble for usable receptacles.
 Throw away containers without lids, and vice versa.
 Donate any extras you don’t need.

 Mugs You Don't Use

 Recycle that ever-growing pile of periodicals that's collecting dust in your living room.
 Keep a few on hand for guests to peruse, whether in the den or the bathroom, and part with the rest.
 Don't worry—if you have a magazine subscription, there are more on the way!